rjathan7/springboot-render/README.md

 ### 4. View All Students
 Endpoint: `/students/view`

 Displays all students currently in the database.
-Students are represented as rectangles, with their attributes drawn in the form of a `<div>` or `<span>` tag.
+Students are represented as rectangles where the length and width of the rectangles are dependent on the student's height and weight respectively.
+Furthermore, the border color of the rectangle matches that of the student's hair color.

 ## Technologies Used
 - Spring Boot